pra-navi/tp/docs/UserGuide.md

 {% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="This action is irreversible." %}

-Erase an outdated person from your contact list with ease.
+Allows you to remove an outdated person from your contact list with ease.

-Format:
+<h4>Format:</h4>

 ```
 deletePerson INDEX